k-woitas/awesome-jupyter-glam/README.md

 ---

 ## Articles/guides/tutorials/other resources

+- [GLAM Workbench](https://glam-workbench.github.io/) - A growing collection of tools and examples to help you work with data from galleries, libraries, archives, and museums, focusing on Australia and New Zealand.

 - [Introduction to using APIs](https://github.com/staplegun/using-apis) - A 10 minute tutorial for non-programmers to learn how developers use APIs, that accesses real APIs from inside the web browser.